andrewt3000/MachineLearning/README.md

 [Neural Nets](https://github.com/andrewt3000/MachineLearning/blob/master/neuralNets.md) - A primer on neural networks.

 [Recurrent Neural Nets](https://github.com/andrewt3000/MachineLearning/blob/master/rnn.md) - A primer on recurrent neural networks.
+Typically used to process sequences of information.

 [Convolutional Neural Networks](https://github.com/andrewt3000/MachineLearning/blob/master/cnn4Images.md) State of the art resources for image processing with CNNs.
+Typically used to process a grid of information such as an image.

 [Deep Learning for NLP](https://github.com/andrewt3000/DL4NLP/blob/master/README.md) State of the art deep learning models and nlp applications for applications such as sentiment analysis, translation and dialog generation.